Maniyarayile Ashokan: Release

-Maniyarayile Ashokan was scheduled for a release on 10 April 2020, which was postponed due to the COVID-19 pandemic.
+Maniyarayile Ashokan was scheduled for release on 10 April 2020 but was postponed due to the COVID-19 pandemic.
 The film was made available on the streaming platform Netflix on 31 August 2020, coinciding with the Onam festival.

 Reception

 The Times of India gave the film 3.5 out of 5 stars and stated "Maniyarayile Ashokan is a slice-of-life story with a genuine dose of humour."
-Behindwoods gave a rating of 2.75 out of 5 and stated "Maniyarayile Ashokan is a simple story with a big heart, in spite of the slow narration.
-Watch out for Dulquer and Nazriya’s surprise cameos!"
 Writing for the Hindustan Times, Haricharan Pudipeddi stated "The film, which revolves around Ashokan (Jacob Gregory) and his attempts to get married, is lighthearted and fun to watch despite its slightly predictable ending."
-The News Minute gave 3 out of 5 and stated "The typicality of Ashokan’s life, however, fades in the latter part of the film.
+The News Minute gave 3 out of 5 and stated "The typicality of Ashokan's life, however, fades in the latter part of the film.
 It starts with some strange advice from a priest but goes on to affect the man all too much.
 Gregory easily adapts to this new character that emerges from the village guy with the government job.
-As with the rest of the movie, director Shamzu doesn’t let this unusual part stick too much and the movie ends as sweetly as the description of the village it began with."
+As with the rest of the movie, director Shamzu doesn't let this unusual part stick too much and the movie ends as sweetly as the description of the village it began with."

 Sify gave 2 out of 5 and stated "Maniyarayile Ashokan is a below average comedy-drama which fails to impress."
 The Indian Express gave 1 out of 5 stars and stated "Shamzu Zayba did not clearly think through the idea.
-The half baked plot resules in the wannabe slice-of-life movie."
-Anna M. M. Verticad of Firstpost gave the same and stated "The confirmation of Dulquer’s hotness in a cameo that he spends mostly attired in a Navy outfit is the only worthwhile takeaway from Shamzu Zayba’s Maniyarayile Ashokan."
+The half baked plot results in the wannabe slice-of-life movie."
+Anna M. M. Verticad of Firstpost gave the same and stated "The confirmation of Dulquer's hotness in a cameo that he spends mostly attired in a Navy outfit is the only worthwhile takeaway from Shamzu Zayba's Maniyarayile Ashokan."
 Baradwaj Rangan of Film Companion wrote "In trying to make the proceedings “entertaining”, the film cheats its protagonist, who remains a flat line from start to finish."
-A review from The Hindu stated "The Malayalam film manages to make us empathise with the protagonist’s plight, but one cannot miss the fact that it does become absurd and unbelievable beyond a point."
+A review from The Hindu stated "The Malayalam film manages to make us empathise with the protagonist's plight, but one cannot miss the fact that it does become absurd and unbelievable beyond a point."